Topic: Wine Regions

 Pinot Noir Winemaking Techniques from Burgundy

-MEMBERS ONLYWe have all heard the expression that great wine is made in the vineyard.
-And while we home winemakers generally accept this as truth, nowhere has this been more obvious to me than in the Burgundy region of France.
-Many fans of Pinot Noir, including myself, believe that the very best Pinot Noirs come from
+We have all heard the expression that great wine is made in the vineyard.
+And while we home winemakers generally accept this as truth, nowhere has this been more obvious to me

 Chardonnay Winemaking Tips from Burgundy